The Lost & Found

 Vintage Brand

-Goal: Eric wanted to create a compelling new event brand to attract a younger audience.
+Goal: Eric wanted to create a compelling new event brand to attract a younger audience and turned Eastridge into a Vintage shopping destination.
 He also really wanted to have an excuse to use the marketing department’s old cassette camcorders.

 Results: The Lost & Found Vintage Market launched as a successful first-year cultural program that blended retail with nostalgia-driven storytelling.
 With 340K+ impressions, 12K+ engagements, and positive vendor sales.
-It produced a direct business development ROI, resulting in the event partner committing to a 6-month event commitment valued at $9k.
+It produced a direct business development ROI, resulting in the event partner committing to a monthly event series valued at $14.4k.

-Credits: Eric Perez (Content Creation and Art Director), Jaime Ibanez Oieda (Videography), Kai Kwan (Graphic Designer) POPUPSJ (Event Partner)
+Credits: Eric Perez (Content Creation and Art Director), Jaime Ibanez Oieda (Videography), Kai Kwan (Graphic Designer) POPUPSJ (Event Partner), Coterie Den (Marketing Collaborator)

 Strategy

-The strategy for The Lost & Found focused on positioning the event as more than just a shopping experience.
+The strategy for The Lost & Found was to target a younger, vintage-obsessed demographic.
+To achieve this, Eric focused on positioning the event as more than just a shopping experience.
 It leaned on three core pillars:

 Nostalgia-Driven Content: Connecting the community to Eastridge’s cultural history through storytelling, visual content, and archival-inspired creative.